yl-ang-hub/project-requi/README.md

 - During the requisition approval stage, Finance can only edit the finance form fields and MMD can only edit the MMD form fields.
 These fields should not appear until the requisition reached their level.
 Other approvers (such as Director) are not allowed to edit the requisition.
 Non-MMD personnel are not allowed to see the MMD fields until the PO is approved.
 - After the requisition is approved, only MMD should see the fields to upload delivery notes, invoices and goods received notes for the PO.
 The PO needs to be routed to Finance after this is done and Finance should see a section where they can upload proof of payment.

+### Role-based Access

+Users with different roles are served data and views specific to their roles.
+E.g.:

+- Finance will see requisitions pending their approvals
+- Once requisitions reached MMD, it will enter a central pool where MMD staff can pull requisitions under their scope to their own worklist (which they can then access through their Pending Approvals page)
-- For separation of scope, requester and the other staff can only see the requisition/PO and the status: they will not be able to see the MMD and Finance sections.
+- End users will not be able to see information entered by MMD until the purchase order is fully approved
+- End users can only see the status of the purchase order (e.g. delivered / completed) and cannot access the goods received note, delivery orders or invoices uploaded by MMD or Finance

+Implementation of customised data and views are achieved in the front-end, backend and database design.
+This is to ensure true separation of scope in a realistic business setting.